mauritssilvis/darts/cli/java/README.md

 #### 2.1.4 Select the number of throws

+By default, the `darts checkouts` subcommand does not fix the number of throws and finds ‘optimal’ checkouts.
+That is, this command finds checkouts consisting of the minimum required number of darts.
+Using `darts`, you can, however, fix the number of throws.
+Two different modes of fixing the number of throws exist.

+First, you can look for optimal checkouts with a fixed number of darts.
+To that end, pass the desired number to the `-n` or `--throws` option.
+For example:

 ```shell
 darts checkouts 1 4 -n 2
 ```

+The resulting output is as follows:

 ```markdown
 | Score |  1 |  2 | # |